SSC-HoCgroup/Git-Demo/homework/homework1.md

 	* ```git commit -m "Adding my information to participants and introductions - YOUR INITIALS"```
 8. Next, before you push to our repo, first do a 'pull' to make sure your repo is up-to-date.
 	* ```git pull git-demo-origin master```
-9. Lastly, push your changes to our repo!
+9. Lastly, push your changes to your repo!
 Use the following command:
 	* ```git push git-demo-origin master```
 	* When you run this command, you will need to enter your GitHub username and password in order to proceed
-	* **Note:** If you have not been added to our team (Part 1, \#3), you will receive an "Permission Denied" error from GitHub.
-If this happens, let me know: [send me an email](mailto:mollyawatson@gmail.com).
+10. When you're fully satisified with your materials, submit a Pull Request:
+ 	1. Click "Pull Requests" on the right side of the [#HourofCode Git-Demo repository](https://github.com/SSC-HoCgroup/Git-Demo).
+ 	2. Click the green "New Pull Request" button in the top right corner.
+ 	3. On the left drop-down, select the branch where your personal Git-Demo respositoy is stored.
+ 	4. Click the green "Create pull request" below.
+ 	5. That's it!
+The project's moderator (me) will now review your code and merge it into the [#HourofCode Git-Demo repository](https://github.com/SSC-HoCgroup/Git-Demo).